StureTechWagon/StureAssistant/README.md

 # StureAssistant

 This is project to my Hobby Caravan, called Sture II.
-Using HomeAssistant and a Esp32 for some extra functions and developing it to read and control internal CI-bus.
+Using HomeAssistant for some smart functions and a Esp32 for some extra functions.
+I will develop it to read and control internal CI-bus in the caravan.

 Initial hardware:
 -Home Assistant Green
 -Esp32-s3-devkitc-1
 -MPU-6050 Gyro/Acceleration sensor
+-NETGEAR Nighthawk M6 5G WiFi 6 Mobile Hotspot Router

 2026-08-23 Initial setup
 The ESP32 is now sending by WIFI angles data from MPU-6050 to HA successfull.